citp/privacy-policy-historical/u/us/us-/us-appliance.com.md

 5\.
 What choices are available to you regarding collection, use and distribution of the information
 6\.
 The kind of security procedures that are in place to protect the loss, misuse or alteration of information under US-Appliance control
 7\.
 How you can correct any inaccuracies in the information.
 If you have questions or concerns regarding this statement, you should first contact the General Manager by email or phone.
-If you do not receive acknowledgment of your inquiry or your inquiry has not been satisfactorily addressed, you should then contact TRUSTe http://www.truste.org/users/watchdog.html.
+If you do not receive acknowledgment of your inquiry or your inquiry has not been satisfactorily addressed, you should then contact [TRUSTe WatchDog Dispute Resolution Process](http://www.truste.org/consumers/watchdog_complaint.php).
 TRUSTe will then serve as a liaison with the web site to resolve your concerns.

 Privacy Statement for US Appliance: